rendertom/labels-ae-docs/snippets.md

 * [Push Layers Up By One](https://raw.githubusercontent.com/rendertom/Labels/master/Snippets/Push%20Layers%20Up%20By%20One.js) - pushes layers with this label to the top of the layer stack one by one,
 * [Shy Everything Except](https://raw.githubusercontent.com/rendertom/Labels/master/Snippets/Shy%20Everything%20Except.js) toggles 'solo' property of all layers that do not match given label color in composition,
 * [Toggle Shy](https://raw.githubusercontent.com/rendertom/Labels/master/Snippets/Toggle%20Shy.js) - toggles 'shy' property of all layers with given label color in composition,
-* [Toggle Solo](https://raw.githubusercontent.com/rendertom/Labels/master/Snippets/Toggle%20Solo.js) - toggles 'shy' property of all layers with given label color in composition.
+* [Toggle Solo](https://raw.githubusercontent.com/rendertom/Labels/master/Snippets/Toggle%20Solo.js) - toggles 'solo' property of all layers with given label color in composition.

 ---